 - Heterotrophic – Both animals and human beings are called heterotrophs, as they depend on plants for their food.

 Also Refer: Different Modes Of Nutrition in Living Organisms

 Plants are able to produce their own food through a process called photosynthesis.

 Food production primarily is carried out in leaves.
 Water and minerals from the soil are absorbed by the root and transported to the leaves through vessels.
 Carbon dioxide reaches leaves through stomata – which are small pores on leaves surrounded by guard cells.

 Chlorophyll is a green pigment present in leaves which helps the leaves capture energy from sunlight to prepare their food.
 This production of food which takes place in the presence of sunlight is known as photosynthesis.
 Hence, the sun serves as the primary source for all living organisms

 During photosynthesis, water and carbon dioxide are used in the presence of sunlight to produce carbohydrates and oxygen.
-Starch is released in the process, which is a carbohydrate.

 Photosynthesis provides food to all living beings.

 Oxygen, one of the main components of life on earth is released by the plants during photosynthesis.